Police: Shooting leaves man dead, woman injured

-Glynn County police are seeking the suspect in a shooting late Wednesday night that left a man dead and a woman wounded, police said.
+Glynn County police are seeking a suspect in a late Wednesday night shooting that left a man dead and a woman wounded.

 According to an initial police report, a woman who was driving a silver four-door sedan passed a patrol officer near Old Jesup Road and Glyndale Drive at about 11:08 p.m.
 Wednesday in an attempt to get the officer’s attention.
 The woman stopped in front of the patrol car, exited the vehicle and “started waving her hands” at the officer, the report said.